vpyati/toddlerLearning/README.md

 # toddlerLearning
-A simple application for toddler learning alphabets
+A simple application for toddler learning the alphabet